Doctoral training and HDR

 https://infoservices.umontpellier.fr/ldsd/reclamations/

-An acknowledgement of receipt will be sent to the e-mail address you provided in the form.
+An acknowledgement of receipt will be sent to the e-mail address you entered on the form.

 Direction de la Research et des Études Doctorales